iterativ/openopc2/README.md

 that lets you use OPC Classic on any architecture (Linux, MacOS, Windows, Docker).
 So this Library creates a gateway between 2022 and the late 90ties.
 Like cruising into the sunset with Marty McFly in a Tesla.

-OpenOpc 2 is based on the OpenOpc Library that was initially created by Barry Barnleitner an hosted on Source Forge, but It was completely refactorerd and migrated to Python 3.8+
+OpenOpc 2 is based on the OpenOpc Library that was initially created by Barry Barnleitner and hosted on Source Forge, but It was completely refactorerd and migrated to Python 3.8+